Recommendations & Conclusions

 Future disclosures of departmental R&D spending should include breakdowns by region and cluster.
 The Government and UKRI should also develop a framework for tracking impact and publish annual regionally disaggregated reports that set out how public R&D funding supports innovation across the country.
 These should include company-level data on funding, …

-Government response.
 The government partially agrees, highlighting the British Business Bank's (BBB) regional investment funds and new funding for East, South-East, and ten innovation clusters, which aim to ensure access to finance for innovative businesses across the UK.
-However, it does not …
+However, it does not explicitly commit to publishing the …

 Department for Science, Innovation and Technology